pandas-dev/pandas-governance/governance.md

 To become eligible for being a Core Team Member an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least one year.
-Potential Core Team are nominated by existing Core members and voted upon by the existing Core Team after asking if the potential Member is interested and willing to serve in that capacity.
+Potential Core Team Members are nominated by existing Core members and voted upon by the existing Core Team after asking if the potential Member is interested and willing to serve in that capacity.
 The Core Team will be initially formed from the set of existing